 Skip to Main Content

-2023 NIH Data Management and Sharing Policy (DMSP) is now in effect
+2023 NIH Data Management and Sharing Policy (DMSP) - Now in Effect

 On January 25, 2023 the NIH implemented a new policy that requires grant applications for ALL research projects that generate scientific data to include a robust and detailed plan for how you will manage and share data during the entire funded period.
 The NIH refers to this plan as a Data Management and Sharing Plan (DMSP), which is similar to what other funders call a Data Management Plan (DMP) but we will refer to it as a DMSP in this guide.